Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Direct mapped interactions lead to improved interface efficiency
 while indirect-mapped interactions give the interface breadth.

-This app (ModalWX.cpp) is a source-code navigation/editing app.
+This app (ModalWX.cpp) is a source-code navigation/editing app that serves 3 purposes for this source-code toolkit.
-A comparison with your IDE of choice such as XCode, Visual Studio, or Code::Blocks
+1. It enables the dev to navigate and understand the source code.
-in the ability to navigate code demonstrates this efficiency advantage.
+2. It serves as a template for designing a modal app.
-ModalWX.cpp (~500KB) is the only file needed to run the app.
+Specifically, the SModeSrcEdr mode extension has to be replaced
-The app only caters to C/C++ Modal apps and does not have editing, build or debug features.
+with a mode extension designed by the dev
-Adding these features will likely double its size to 1M.
+and the data strcuts used by SModeSrcEdr have to be replaced
-That compares with 10s of MBytes for all of the above tools
+with app-specific data structs.
-which demonstrates that there's a lot less code needed
+3. It demonstrates the efficiency advantage of a Modal UI.
-implying simplicity for the developer.
+This app can be compared with the WIMP based IDE you currently use.

-Screenshot of the ModalWX app navigating ModalWX.cpp.
+Screenshot of the ModalWX source code navigation app navigating ModalWX.cpp.
-Note that the enitre client area is used for displaying source code.
+Note that the entire client area is used for displaying source code.
-Using a 3 column format, 120 lines can be displayed at a time.
+Using a 3 column format, ~120 lines can be displayed at a time.
 There also no on-screen navigational controls
 because all navigational controls are direct-mapped to keystroke sequences.
 ![alt text](https://hex-map.khitchdee.net/ModalWX_navigating_ModalWX.cpp.png)